IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # Transition Considerations {#transition-considerations}

+(TODO: This section is a bit out of place now.
+It was appropriate when this was -struct which was documenting work of the IASA2 WG and not obsoleting 4071bis.
+We can probably either 1) delete this section, or
+2) move to {{?I-D.haberman-iasa20dt-recs}}.)

 Conducting a transition as envisioned in this document will encompass many different work activities and will require action, involvement, support, and/or feedback from groups and individuals across the IETF community.
 The transition is likely to proceed in these steps but the community should remain flexible and adapt this plan as changes occur and complications inevitably arise.

 Phase 1: LLC Formation